mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * ``<type>`` can be ``scheme``, ``module``, or ``DDT``.

-* The metadata must
-  describe all input and output arguments to the scheme using the following format:
+After the ``ccpp-arg-table``, there should be a metadata entry for every input and output argument to the scheme using the following format.
+Any attributes that are not listed as optional are required:

 .. code-block:: fortran